jonbirge/octave-docker/README.md

 # octave-docker
-Octave docker container intended for backend scripting.
+Dockerized compile of GNU Octave with no documentation or GUI code compiled in to minimize space.
+This image is intended for backend scripting.